arkytroite/Civ-Mod/README.md

 * Slaves within a large radius of active revolutions will refuse to work for one Turn, but won't revolt.
 * Slaves captured (or rescued) by barbarians become barbarians themselves.
 * Workers taken by threats from city-states will not convert into slaves.
+* Slaves can be obtained through Social Policies
+* Attila gains Slaves when razing cities
 ## New Units
 * New Recon Units
   * The Scout now upgrades into the Explorer at Gunpowder, which is faster and stronger.